 Bite Inhibition Why Puppies Nip and Bite

-One of the main reasons why you should never play tug with a young puppy is you could dislocate the jaw and misalign or damage the teeth.
+One of the main reasons why you should never play tug with a young puppy, you can dislocate the jaw and misalign or damage the teeth.

 Nature has given them these underdeveloped muscles to enable pups to play-bite safely.

 Whilst very young and still with his brothers and sisters and he bites too hard in play he gets blasted with an ear piercing "yelp" which makes him immediately back off,

 He then waits a while then starts to play again, but a strange thing has happened, the biting is a bit softer because of the reaction of the other pup

 Which also coincides with the time that the puppy teeth start dropping out and the new bigger more dangerous teeth start to come through.
 This is called the age of cutting.

 This learning process is known as “Bite Inhibition” it is a vital and important lesson and is the only reason why your puppies are born with those hideous teeth.
 This is how your puppy learns to inhibit the force of his bite and to control his jaws, It is a vital that he also learns to inhibit biting us humans.